Every Destination Has a Tipping Point

 The table-toppers of the world, the destinations that grew and grew their visitor numbers, were running into trouble: community pushback, ecological damage, cultural dilution, fading distinctiveness.
 For many of the world's leading destinations, the very thing that had made them successful was visibly becoming the source of strain.

-The conclusion is hard to avoid.
-There is a point on the road of tourism growth where the very thing that built a destination may begin to undo it.
+The conclusion is hard to avoid: there is a point on the road of tourism growth where the very thing that built a destination may begin to undo it.
 What the Numbers Paradigm does not account for is that places and people have a hard, in-built carrying capacity.

 This is why The Tipping Point is not a problem reserved for the famous few.
 Every destination has one.
 Carrying capacity is a property of place itself, so the threshold exists whether a destination is near it or not.
 Most have not reached it yet.
 Most do not even have it in view.
-Yet, a destination that keeps its eyes fixed on the numbers and keeps growing them is moving towards its tipping point all the same.
-Because the dashboard signals greater success the whole way there, the trajectory creates its own blindspot.

 What we choose to measure

 There is a clear logic to it.
-The vitality of a place - its character, its nature, its culture, the life of its community, is what makes it attractive in the first place.
+The vitality of a place - its character, its nature, its culture, the life of its community - is what makes it attractive in the first place.
 It is the base asset, the thing that makes a destination a destination.
 Loss of that vitality, perceived or real, is what has produced the tensions now visible across many destinations.

 How the curve looks through the lens of place